Transitioning from Formula to Milk: How-To Guide

 Final Thoughts

 Making a smooth switch from formula to milk is an important milestone on your baby's journey to toddlerhood.
 Remember to move at your child's pace, watch for signs of readiness, and get input from the pediatrician.
-While toddler formula is an option, for most babies, cow's milk will provide the nutrition they need after their first birthday.
+While toddler nutritional drinks are an option, for most babies, cow's milk will provide the nutrition they need after their first birthday.
 With patience and consistency through the transition process, you can ensure your little one continues to get the very best nutrition to support their growth and development.
 Trust your instincts, believe in your baby's resilience, and lean on your support system.
 The switch from formula is a chance to reflect on how far you've come already on this remarkable parenting journey.